cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://github.com/BLINKING-IDIOT/Aliens_eye"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/BLINKING-IDIOT/Aliens_eye?style=social"></a>
 </br><a href='https://github.com/BLINKING-IDIOT/Aliens_eye'>Aliens eye</a> — Find links to social media accounts in 70 websites by username
 </br><a href='https://github.com/rlyonheart/thorndyke'>Thorndyke</a> — Checks the availability of a specified username on over 200 websites
+</br><a href='https://github.com/soxoj/marple'>Marple</a> — It collect links contains nickname/name/surname in url from Google and DuckDuckGo search results.

 </br><a href="https://github.com/megadose/holehe"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/megadose/holehe?style=social"></a></br><a href="https://github.com/megadose/holehe">Holehe</a> — check if the mail is used on different sites like twitter, instagram and will retrieve information on sites with the forgotten password function